AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

 SurfNet \cite{sinha2017surfnet} explores an approach and a network architecture to generate a 3D mesh represented by surface points, to reduce the computational burden from voxel representations.
 SDM-NET \cite{gao2019sdm} introduces a network architecture to produce structured deformable meshes, that decomposes the overall shape into a set of parts and recovers the finer-scale geometry of each part by deforming a box, which is an approach that facilitates the editing and interpolation of the generated shapes.
 PolyGen \cite{nash2020polygen} presents an autoregressive approach with a Transformer-based architecture, which directly predicts vertices and faces sequentially while taking into account the long-range dependencies in the mesh.
 LION \cite{vahdat2022lion} uses a hierarchical VAE with two diffusion models in the latent space to produce the overall shapes and the latent points, before using them to reconstruct a mesh.
 SLIDE \cite{lyu2023controllable} designs a diffusion-based approach for mesh generation which employs point clouds as an intermediate representation via a cascaded approach, where one diffusion model learns the distribution of the sparse latent points (in a 3D point cloud format) and another diffusion model learns to model the features at latent points.

-\textbf{Mesh Textures.} As 3D mesh is capable of representing surface textures, a line of work focuses on synthesizing textures of 3D surfaces.
+\textit{Mesh Textures.} As 3D mesh is capable of representing surface textures, a line of work focuses on synthesizing textures of 3D surfaces.
 Texture Fields \cite{oechsle2019texture} proposes a texture representation which allows for regressing a continuous function (parameterized by a neural network), and is trained by minimizing the difference between the pixel colors predicted by the Texture Field and the ground truth pixel colors.
-Henderson et al. \cite{henderson2020leveraging} aims to generate textured 3D meshes from only a collection of 2D images without any 3D information, and learns to warp a spherical mesh template to the target shape.
 AUV-Net \cite{chen2022auv} learns to embed 3D surfaces into a 2D aligned UV space, which allows textures to be aligned across objects and facilitates swapping or transfer of textures.
 Texturify \cite{siddiqui2022texturify} generates geometry-aware textures for untextured collections of 3D objects without any explicit 3D color supervision.
 GET3D \cite{gao2022get3d} aims to generate 3D meshes that are practical for real-world applications, which have detailed geometry and arbitrary topology, is a textured mesh, and is trained from 2D image collections.
-Mesh2Tex \cite{bokhovkin2023mesh2tex} leverages a hybrid mesh-neural-field texture representation which compactly encodes high-resolution textures.